 Every EWP member is eligible to apply for a mini-grant.
 We open calls for funding twice a year in June and October.
 Each member can only submit one concept note per application cycle; multiple submissions from the same member will be discarded.
-Members applying for mini-grants must be sure that they can receive funds from international organisations according to national laws and processes.
+Members applying for mini-grants must be able to receive funds from international organisations according to their national laws and processes.

 Over the course of each financial year we strive to reflect the geographical spread of our membership through our grants.
 Last year we funded 22 organisations in 12 different countries across Africa, Asia and Latin America.
 To ensure funds are distributed fairly among EWP’s different regional constituencies, we will provide a maximum of two grants per country so submitting joint concept notes with other members in your country or region could strengthen your chances of receiving funding.

 Given the dearth of international funding for local advocacy, we devote most funds to grassroots campaigns.
 We will not fund applications from INGO members unless they are submitted jointly with members working at sub-national level.

 The all-encompassing nature of Claim Your Water Rights allows members to advocate on a range of different human rights issues related to water and sanitation.
 This means members can adapt their campaign approach to their local or national context while working in global solidarity under one banner.

 While Claim Your Water Rights is designed to embrace diverse approaches and content areas, we have identified several themes that are strategically important to the coalition and of common interest to members working across different countries and continents.
 To serve as many members as possible, we select concept notes that engage with at least one of the following sub-themes:

 - Climate justice: water depletion, pollution and extractive industries

 - Expanding civic space: legal empowerment, meaningful participation, protesting and more

 - Media influencing: Using radio, TV, written and social media to inform, influence and empower